Inflammation: What is it? How can I reduce Inflammation?

 A holistic approach to fighting inflammation

 Chronic inflammation can lead to ongoing health struggles.
+If you are wondering how to reduce inflammation, our Springfield clinic can help!
 The good news is, you can take proactive steps to minimize an excess inflammatory response, improving your health and mitigating your risk of neurological disease in the process.
 Foods, lifestyle choices, and supplements with an anti-inflammatory effect can protect you against the life-limiting symptoms of systematic inflammation.

 - Eat your vegetables – specifically your green, leafy ones.
 Think veggies like kale, lettuce, and spinach, all of which have demonstrated their ability to slow age-related cognitive decline.